Skip to main content

 14 mentions Positive Neutral Negative

 The music in the game has received mixed reviews, with some players finding it relaxing yet mismatched for combat scenarios, while others appreciate its ability to set the mood.
-Although some tracks are considered well done, there are complaints about the overall soundtrack being bland or amateurish, and inconsistencies in music presence across different levels.
-Overall, players hope for improvements in future updates.
+Although some tracks are described as amateurish or bland, there are also positive remarks about the overall quality and ambiance it creates.
+Players hope for future updates to enhance the soundtrack further, as it currently varies significantly between levels.

 • “The music is quite good, very nice for setting the moods of this game.”